How fentanyl is poisoning the drug supply in NC - NewsBreak

 Fentanyl is a synthetic opioid, which is often manufactured, and mixed with other drugs.

 “Somebody might use cocaine and not realize fentanyl is in it,” said Elizabeth Brewington with the N.C.
-Council of Churches.Heroin deaths on the rise in North Carolina
+Council of Churches.Overdose deaths on the rise in North Carolina

 Brewington describes fentanyl as poisoning the drug supply in the state.